jariperttunen/HowTo/MacPorts.md

 + sudo port install TeXShop4 (LaTeX gui and editor)
 + sudo port install LyX (LateX WYSIWYM editor, "what you see is what you mean")
 + sudo port install ImageMagick
++ sudo port install cvs
++ sudo port install enscript

 The following ports, at least, seem to be currently broken (macOS Big Sur)
 + paraview (download from https://paraview.org)

-MacPorts ports for M1 processor seem to be under construction, for example
+MacPorts ports for M1 processor seem to be under construction.
-+ R-app (Apple M1 processor)